Skip to content

 Exported '/usr/local/bastille/backups/web_2026-03-20-160851.xz' successfully.

-43 MB compressed.
-The -l flag means you don’t have to stop the jail.
-Without --xz (or --gz, --zst), the raw ZFS stream goes to stdout, which is probably not what you want: 121 MB of binary data in your terminal.
+43 MB compressed. -l means you don’t have to stop the jail first.
+Without --xz (or --gz, --zst), you get 121 MB of raw ZFS stream dumped to stdout.
+I found out the hard way.

 Port forwarding from the host